ming-ddtechcg/openshift-nuodb-ce/README.md

 Public repository for the NuoDB CE OpenShift templates.

+## NuoDB Community Edition (CE) in OpenShift Overview

+The NuoDB CE OpenShift template is available in two options (1) using ephemeral storage and (2) using persistent storage.
+With ephemeral storage, if the Admin Service pod or Storage Manager pod are stopped or deleted, the database will be removed with the pod.
+With persistent storage, if either pod is stopped or deleted, the database state is preserved and available again (just as it was) on automatic pod restart.
+The Enterprise Edition already supports persistent storage, which can be made available by simply contacting us.
+We will also be releasing additional CE templates with persistent storage options.

 ## Image Availability

 The templates reference images stored in the RHCC / Registry.
 Other images